 - Education to nature

-The Natural History Museum in Tournai, Belgium, features rich collections and a vivarium.
+Founded in 1828, Tournai Natural History Museum is the oldest museum in Belgium to be open to the public.
+Its 19th century neoclassical setting, wonderfully preserved, features rich collections and a vivarium.
 Its 19th century setting has been wonderfully preserved.

 The museum section is both modern and instructive.
 The gallery, which is dedicated to the evolution of the animal world, unveils significant collections from all over the world.